 Your doctor will also ask detailed questions about your migraine history, including frequency, pain level, accompanying symptoms, and impact on daily life.

-The exact cause of cyclic migraines is not fully understood, but two factors may play a role:
+The exact cause of cyclic migraines is not fully understood, but several factors may play a role:

 Changes in brain chemicals, such as a drop in serotonin levels during a migraine attack

-Additionally, changes in how the brain interacts with the trigeminal nerve and imbalances in brain chemicals may contribute to the development of cyclic migraines.
+Changes in how the brain interacts with the trigeminal nerve

 The most effective treatment for cyclic migraines is lithium carbonate, a prescription lithium salt that calms the central nervous system and acts as a mood stabilizer.
 Common side effects of lithium carbonate include drowsiness, nausea, loss of appetite, diarrhea, dizziness, slight hand tremors, increased urination, and thirst.